Xenon: Commercial

-Solar system
+Solar System

 Within the Solar System, the nucleon fraction of xenon is 1.56×10^-8, for an abundance of approximately one part in 630 thousand of the total mass.
 Xenon is relatively rare in the Sun's atmosphere, on Earth, and in asteroids and comets.
 The abundance of xenon in the atmosphere of planet Jupiter is unusually high, about 2.6 times that of the Sun.
-This abundance remains unexplained, but may have been caused by an early and rapid buildup of planetesimals—small, subplanetary bodies—before the heating of the presolar disk.
-(Otherwise, xenon would not have been trapped in the planetesimal ices.)
+This abundance remains unexplained, but may have been caused by an early and rapid buildup of planetesimals—small, sub-planetary bodies—before the heating of the presolar disk; otherwise, xenon would not have been trapped in the planetesimal ices.
 The problem of the low terrestrial xenon may be explained by covalent bonding of xenon to oxygen within quartz, reducing the outgassing of xenon into the atmosphere.

 Stellar

 Unlike the lower-mass noble gases, the normal stellar nucleosynthesis process inside a star does not form xenon.
-Elements more massive than iron-56 consume energy through fusion, and the synthesis of xenon represents no energy gain for a star.
-Instead, xenon is formed during supernova explosions, in classical nova explosions, by the slow neutron-capture process (s-process) in red giant stars that have exhausted their core hydrogen and entered the asymptotic giant branch, and from radioactive decay, for example by beta decay of extinct iodine-129 and spontaneous fission of thorium, uranium, and plutonium.
+Nucleosynthesis consumes energy to produce nuclides more massive than iron-56, and thus the synthesis of xenon represents no energy gain for a star.
+Instead, xenon is formed during supernova explosions during the r-process, by the slow neutron-capture process (s-process) in red giant stars that have exhausted their core hydrogen and entered the asymptotic giant branch, and from radioactive decay, for example by beta decay of extinct iodine-129 and spontaneous fission of thorium, uranium, and plutonium.